Curious Facts

 Native American Culture :

 Native Americans identified crows as very intelligent.
-They believe that crows are good luck and are cleansers of land and mind.
-In their folklore, they portrayed the crows intelligence as it's main feature.
-Unlike many other cultures, Native Americans see crows as a sign of good fortune.
+They believed crows were good luck and a cleanser of land and mind.
+In their folklore, they portrayed the crow's intelligence as its main feature.
+Unlike many other cultures, Native Americans saw crows as a sign of good fortune.
 Native Americans have many different Crow tribes.

 Vietnamese Culture :

-During the 19th Century, The Vietnamese had semi domesticated crows.
-They would keep them because they found their intelligence and unique ability to communicate intriguing.
-It was believed that crows could guard their masters home if the master was absent.
+During the 19th Century, The Vietnamese had semi-domesticated crows.
+They would keep them because they found their intelligence and unique communication ability intriguing.
+It was believed that crows could guard their masters' homes if the masters were absent.

-In 1881, Landes data supported that crows are capable of recognizing individual faces.
-He kept notes that stated "A story has been told of one of these birds that revealed a wife’s infidelities to her husband, as he came back from a journey, whereupon the husband killed her."
+In 1881, Landes' data supported that crows can recognize individual faces.
+He kept notes that stated, "A story has been told of one of these birds that revealed a wife’s infidelities to her husband, as he came back from a journey, whereupon the husband killed her."

 The Vietnamese were aware of the crow's ability to identify individual faces.